David D'Arcangelo, Director

 UPDATE: The Massachusetts Office on Disability (MOD) is proud to announce that its Personal Emergency Preparedness Program recently received an “Honorable Mention” in the Awareness to Action category from the Federal Emergency Management Agency’s (FEMA) 2012 Individual and Community Preparedness Awards.
 The Awareness to Action category recognized entities that use effective messaging techniques to not only raise awareness about hazards and disaster preparedness, but also persuades members of the general public to take action to prepare themselves, their families, and their communities.
 For the past five years, MOD has received federal funding through the state’s Executive Office of Public Safety and Security to conduct community meetings throughout Massachusetts, bringing together people with disabilities, their local emergency planners, and first responders to discuss personal and community preparedness plans.

-Since 2007, MOD has conducted over 125 personal preparedness meetings throughout the state and interacted with almost 5,600 people.
-MOD has handed out over 4,600 personal preparedness go-packs, 950 “Tips for First Responders on How to Interact with People with Disabilities in Times of Emergency”, and more than 6,000 personal preparedness planning guides.
+Since 2007, MOD has conducted over 215 personal preparedness meetings throughout the Commonwealth and interacted with over 9,700 people.
+MOD has handed out over 8,600 personal preparedness go-packs, 1,500 “Tips for First Responders on How to Interact with People with Disabilities in Times of Emergency”, and more than 10,600 personal preparedness planning guides.
 The success of the program has been noted by the waiting list MOD keeps from local groups that are asking to hold these meetings and the overwhelmingly positive feedback provided by meeting participants.
+For a list of communities in which these training's have been held, please visit this page.

 -----------About The Program-----------